forumone/wp-cfm/README.md

 #### Terminology

-**Bundle**: A group of settings that you want to track.
-This could be a single setting, or all of your site's available settings.
+* **Bundle**: A group of settings to track.
+This could be a single setting, or all the site's available settings.

-**Push**: Export configuration from your database to the filesystem.
+* **Push**: Export configuration from your database to the filesystem.

-**Pull**: Import configuration from the filesystem into your database.
+* **Pull**: Import configuration from the filesystem into your database.

 #### Developer Hooks